White circle

 Who is creating reports and recommendations?

-I already had familiarity with our users from doing initial research on the main Connected Equipment Portal design.
+I already had familiarity with the people who would use reports and recommendations from doing initial research on the main Connected Equipment Portal design.
 On that project, I interviewed subject matter experts from Building Services North America to find out who were the primary users of CEP and learned about additional users from global regions.
-Then, I conducted user interviews with these team members to identify pain points and struggles in their workflows.
+Then, I conducted interviews with these team members to identify pain points and struggles in their workflows.
 I also observed how they completed tasks and where problem areas occurred.

 Chiller engineers are the people diagnosing issues on assets for customer facilities that need maintenance.
 They do this by filtering down to chillers with a red CPI (Chiller Performance Index) to isolate alarms and faults that contribute to downtime and cost customers money.

-The CPI is an internal tool engineers use to combine multiple statuses of how a chiller is performing into a single score that they use to quickly identify problem areas.
+The CPI is an internal metric engineers use to combine multiple statuses of how a chiller is performing into a single score that can help them identify problem areas faster.

 Technician working on equipment